Adaptive Token Sampling For Efficient Vision Transformers: Adaptive Token Sampler

 \subsection{Token Sampling}

-Having computed the score for each token, we can prune the corresponding tokens from the attention matrix $\mathcal{A}$.
-To do so, a naive approach would be to select the top-$K$ tokens based on their scores.
-However, such an approach does not perform well as we will show in the experiments and it does not adaptively select $K' \leq K$ tokens.
-The reason why taking the top-$K$ does not work well is that it discards all tokens with lower scores.
-Some of these tokens, however, can be useful in particular at earlier stages when the features are less discriminative.
-For instance, multiple tokens with similar keys, as they occur in early stages, will lower their attention weights due to the $\softmax$.
-Although one of these tokens would be useful for later stages, taking the top-$K$ tokens might discard all of them.
-We thus propose to sample them based on the scores.
-In this case, the probability that one of several similar tokens is sampled is equal to the sum of the scores of the similar tokens.
-We also observe that the proposed sampling procedure selects more tokens at earlier stages than at later stages as shown in Fig.\ref{fig:token_removal}.
+Having computed the significance scores of all tokens, we can prune their corresponding rows from the attention matrix $\mathcal{A}$.
+To do so, a naive approach is to select $K$ tokens with the highest significance scores (top-$K$ selection).
+However, this approach does not perform well, as we show in our experiments and it can not adaptively select $K' \leq K$ tokens. is that it discards all tokens with lower scores.
+Some of these tokens, however, can be useful in particular at the earlier stages when the features are less discriminative.
+For instance, having multiple tokens with similar keys, which may occur in the early stages, will lower their corresponding attention weights due to the $\softmax$ function.
+Although one of these tokens would be beneficial at the later stages, taking the top-$K$ tokens might discard all of them.
+Therefore, we suggest sampling tokens based on their significance scores.
+In this case, the probability of sampling one of the several similar tokens is equal to the sum of their scores.
+We also observe that the proposed sampling procedure selects more tokens at the earlier stages than the later stages as shown in Fig.~\ref{fig:token_removal}.

-For the sampling, we propose to use the inverse transform sampling to sample the tokens based on their corresponding scores $\mathcal{S}$ \eqref{eq:score}.
-Since the scores are normalized, they can be interpreted as probabilities and we can calculate the cumulative distribution function ($\cdf$) of $\mathcal{S}$:

-Note that we start with the second token since we keep the first token.
-Having the cumulative distribution function, we obtain the sampling function by taking the inverse of the $\cdf$:

-where $k \in [0, 1]$.
-In other words, the selection scores are used to calculate the mapping function between the indices of the original tokens and the sampled tokens.
+For the sampling step, we suggest using inverse transform sampling to sample tokens based on their significance scores $\mathcal{S}$ \eqref{eq:score}.
+Since the scores are normalized, they can be interpreted as probabilities and we can calculate the cumulative distribution function ($\cdf$) of $\mathcal{S}$: Note that we start with the second token since we keep the first token.
+Having the cumulative distribution function, we obtain the sampling function by taking the inverse of the $\cdf$: where $k \in [0, 1]$.
+In other words, the significance scores are used to calculate the mapping function between the indices of the original tokens and the sampled tokens.
 To obtain $K$ samples, we can sample $K$-times from the uniform distribution $U[0, 1]$.
 While such randomization might be desirable for some applications, deterministic inference is in most cases preferred.
-We therefore use a fixed sampling scheme for training and inference by choosing $k = \{1/K, \ldots, K/K\}$.
-Since $\Psi(.)\in \mathbb{R}$, we choose the nearest integers as the sampling indices.
+Therefore, we use a fixed sampling scheme for training and inference by choosing $k = \{\frac{1}{2K}, \frac{3}{2K} \dots, \frac{2K-1}{2K}\}$.
+Since $\Psi(.)\in \mathbb{R}$, we consider the indices of the tokens with the nearest significant scores as the sampling indices.